motorcycle destinations

 • You cannot move faster than 15 miles per hour

-• Only attempt if there is enough buffer space between you and the rows of vehicles
+• Only attempt if there is a buffer space between you and the rows of vehicles

 3.4 Passenger Laws

-If you wish to carry a passenger, your motorcycle must have additional features installed to help keep your passenger in place and ensure his/her safety.
-You either must have a seat that is big enough to fit two people or a separate designated seat for just the passenger.
-There must also be footrests so that your passenger’s legs are not left dangling while your vehicle is in motion.
-To help keep your passenger secure, you may also want to include handholds, though this feature is optional.
+Your motorcycle must also have additional features installed to help keep your passenger in place and ensure his/her safety .
+You either must have a seat able to fit two people or another pillion for just the passenger.

 Reading next